 In our first interview of 2021 of our exclusive series in partnership with Port Technology, INFORM’s Matthew Wittemeier caught up with Oscar Pernia, Director of Digitalization and Automation at Terminal Investment Limited (TIL), to talk about his views of the future of our industry.
-As one of the industry’s most recognizable thought leaders, Oscar’s view of the challenges of today and the opportunities of tomorrow are a fitting start to our second year of 2038: Future Vision interviews.
+As he is one of the industry’s most recognizable thought leaders, Oscar’s view of the challenges of today and the opportunities of tomorrow is a fitting start to our second year of 2038: Future Vision interviews.

 Table of Contents

 MW: We’re going to kick off by jumping straight into the year 2020.
 We learned at the beginning of our book, 2038, that the Port of Reykjavik is a fully automated terminal with limited on-site personnel.
 Given that we’ve been on the road to automation now for some 25 years, is this a possibility?
 And, if so, what are the key steps to getting there?

 OP: In my experience, the road to automation must always include some kind of systematic framework.
 It starts with defining the processes at all levels and not only in operation, which is normally the only department we focus on.
 The supporting processes, like maintenance and IT, are becoming very different and sophisticated with automation as well.

 With that component in place, what we need to attach to it is the workforce and organization, which must go hand in hand with defining processes, again, at all levels.
 Only when those components are defined and planned can we jump into the other components, systems, and their integration.
 After that comes the data, which is becoming more and more important in creating the core foundation required for automation to be effective because we need a clear definition of interfaces and data models to effectively complete the terminal system specification.